-Kernow Learning is clear about the need to actively support pupils with medical conditions to participate in school trips and visits, or in sporting activities, and not prevent them from doing so.
+Kernow Learning is clear about the need to actively support pupils with medical conditions to participate in school trips and visits, or in sporting activities.

 Kernow Learning will consider what reasonable adjustments need to be made to enable these pupils to participate fully and safely on school trips, visits and sporting activities.